Stopping active treatment for lymphoma can be a difficult decision and deeply emotional.

-Marie Curie has information to help you choose where you would like to be cared for at the end of your life.
+Marie Curie has information on choosing where you would like to be cared for at the end of your life.

 Where can I get the information I need?

-Your medical team can give you information and answer any questions you have.
-Don’t be afraid to ask for the same information again if you can’t remember it all or didn’t understand the first explanation.
 Medical professionals are used to giving information and shouldn’t mind answering your questions.
-You have a right to understand your situation and to take an active part in making decisions about your care and treatment.
+Don’t hesitate to ask them to go over it again or explain it in a different way if this might help.
+You have a right to understand your situation and to be involved in making decisions about your care and treatment.

 You might want to take notes or record consultations to help you remember what’s said.
-Some people find it helpful to take a relative or a friend to appointments to help with this.
+Some people find it helpful to take a close friend or family member to appointments to help with this.

-If you have any questions about your care or treatment, get in touch with your medical team.
-If you are unable to find their contact details, call the hospital switchboard and ask for a member of your medical team.
+If you have any questions about your care, speak to a member of your medical team.

 You might also be interested in our useful organisations webpage, which includes organisations and resources relevant to end of life.